Getting Started with AI Coding Tools: A Student's Guide

 The quality of your learning scales with the quality of your questions.
 Treat AI like a knowledgeable tutor, not an answer machine.

-Watch for these warning signs:
+Watch for these patterns:

 • You can't explain code you "wrote" with AI help